afs/rdf-delta/docs/delta.md

 database name in SQL systems.
 This name is only identifying within the patch server.

-Datasets are grouped into "zones" to reflect the need to have development, staging and deployment systems for the same data.
+The log, any initial data for setup and the state is arranged into "data sources", each of which has a short name as well as a globally unique identifier.

+This design facilities the need to have patch log servers for development cycle such as "development", "staging" and "production".

 ### Access

-The patch log is managed by two URLs; one to POST request to append ot the log, one to fetch patches using GET.
+The patch log is managed by two URLs; one to POST a request to append to the log, one to fetch patches using GET.
 They can be the same or different - having different URLs can make implementing security easier in some situations depending on the access control framework.